microsoft/industry/retail/solutions/ir/README.md

 - Security and/or compliance
 - Co-location of resources

+An IR account can support multiple `Modeling Resources` and `Service Endpoints`, however the apps which are configured to access **a single IR account** can access **all** the APIs for `Modeling` and `Service Endpoints` belonging to that account.
+This could be one of the reasons why you may choose to have a separate IR Account per consumer app.

+***

-**Azure billing and Azure Active Directory tenant**
+### Azure billing and Azure Active Directory tenant

 There are no IR specific deployment recommendations from EA and Billing perspective; however, we recommend customers to review the considerations and follow the recommendations for ESLZ available [here](https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/ready/landing-zone/design-area/azure-billing-ad-tenant).
+***

-**Identity and Access Management**
+### Identity and Access Management

 IR supports AAD and Azure RBAC.
 For an enterprise deployment, we recommend having separate instances of IR for each environment (production, development etc.).
 Within each instance of IR, you may choose to use one or more instances of ADLS, Modeling Instance (MI) and/or Service Endpoint (SE).